D3Engineering/edge-ai-ros-inventory-demo/README.md

 }
 ```

-Each objective starts with its' - in this file there are four: "point\_a", "point\_b", "crowd", and "home"
+Each objective starts with its display name (this is what is displayed on the Visualizer) - in this file there are four: "Home", "Shelf A", "Shelf B", "Shelf C", and "the Audience"

 The rest of the fields mean the following:

-* Sequence: Used to order objectives.
+* `sequence`: Used to order objectives.
 The lowest sequence number will be run first, the last sequence number will be run last
-* Action: what to do when the robot has reached the waypoint.
+* `action`: what to do when the robot has reached the waypoint.
 Below are the following options:
-  * NOOP: Do nothing when you get there
+  * `NOOP`: Do nothing when you get there
-  * SCAN: Scan the datamatrix tags from the left camera
+  * `SCAN`: Scan the datamatrix tags from the left camera
-  * TRACK: Run the tracker & object identifier
+  * `TRACK`: Run the tracker & object identifier
-  * DONE: Stop when you reach this point
+  * `DONE`: Stop when you reach this point
-* precise_goal: When set to "true", the robot will try to get to the target point with very little error before performing its' action.
+* `precise_goal`: When set to "true", the robot will try to get to the target point with very little error before performing its' action.
   When set to false, it will perform the action immediately after reaching the destination
-* action_info: Data array that has action specific information based on what action you're performing.
+* `action_info`: Data array that has action specific information based on what action you're performing.
 Must be set with the appropriate data
-  * SCAN: Requires field "number_targets" - how many targets the visualizer should expect to see
+  * `SCAN`: Requires field `number_targets` - how many targets the visualizer should expect to see - if it sees less than this, it will take another image and run again with increased processing time.
+For a more fluid demo, set to `1`
-  * TRACK: Requires field "duration" - how long it will sit there before moving on to the next objective
+  * `TRACK`: Requires field `duration` - how long (in seconds) it will sit there before moving on to the next objective
-  * NOOP: No fields are used
+  * `NOOP`: No fields are used
-  * DONE: No fields are used
+  * `DONE`: No fields are used